alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 ### Back to the Office

-A first obvious suggestion is to go to the office once in a while to have meetings with people.
+A first obvious suggestion is to go to the office every once in a while to have meetings with people.
 This may not be really workable if:

 * you work for a company on the other side of the world,